It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 I find it amusing that those who helped to authorize and engineer the biggest foreign policy disaster in our generation are now criticizing me for making sure that we are on the right battlefield and not the wrong battlefield in the war against terrorism.

-If we have actionable intelligence on Al Qaeda operatives, including bin Laden, and President Musharf cannot act, then we should.
+If we have actionable intelligence on al-Qaeda operatives, including bin Laden, and President Musharraf cannot act, then we should.

-Uh that line about making sure we're on the right battlefield and other.
+That line about making sure we're on the right battlefield, nothing.

-I mean, these libs think that there's no reason to be in Iraq.
+I mean, these libs think that there's no reason to be in Iraq, even though Biden just said, hey, hey, hey, pull out of there and let al-Qaeda establish.

 They know what's going on.